 You should ensure that you bring what you need to the exams (including any pre-release materials) and follow all instructions during the exam.
 At the end of the exam, the invigilator in charge of the room will tell you when it is alright to leave.

 The JCQ publish information for candidates on specific exam regulations each year, where applicable, including:

 - exam room posters

 - social media.

-You can also read our students guide on what to expect on exams day.
+You can also read our guide on what to expect on exam day.

 Pre-release (preliminary) material

 You may need pre-release (preliminary) material in advance of the exam.
 Exams requiring pre-release material are indicated in the specification so please check each subject specification carefully.

 The information and materials are sent to your school or college and the exams officer should forward them on to you.